Claude List: Mount Albert seniors and reserves

 In the final round of the competition Mount Albert beat Papakura 44-12 but they needed a Marist loss to force a playoff for the championship.
 With Marist winning 10-7 it meant Mount Albert was runner up.
 It was his final first grade match of the season.
 He “showed plenty of dash at centre”.
-He was playing in the backline with fellow New Zealand internationals Clarrie McNeil and Roy Hardgrave.
+He was playing in the backline with fellow New Zealand internationals Clarry McNeil and Roy Hardgrave.
 His final match of the season was Mount Albert's reserve grade final loss to Richmond 16-10 where he was up against George Tittleton, another former New Zealand international.

 The 1939 season saw List play the year in the reserve grade competition.
-Mr. Huxford awarded List a trophy for services rendered at the annual general meeting on February 20, while his brother Francis won the award for the most consistent forward.
+Mr. Huxford awarded List a trophy for services rendered at the annual general meeting on 20 February, while his brother Francis won the award for the most consistent forward.
 Claude also win the C. Elwin Memorial Cup for the annual 100 yards championship.
 He again spent the 1940 season entirely in the reserve grade.

 Mount Albert during the war

 With the war having begun during the 1939 season many senior sides were struggling for adult players.
 The reserve grade competition ceased and many veteran players were called back into action for their former sides.
 The 1941 season saw List once again resume his senior playing career for Mount Albert.
 He played 19 games and scored 2 tries at the age of 39, now in his 17th season of senior football.
 An unprecedented period of time at that level in Auckland rugby league through its early decades.

 List played in their round 1 match against Marist List was playing in the forwards and was said to be “prominent” in their 20–18 loss.
 In their next match against City he again played “well among the forwards”.
-In an 11–10 win over Newton on June 7 List “was a tower of strength among the forwards, and Shadbolt and Tristram gave good support”.
-He played another “good game” in Mount Albert's 13–8 win over Richmond on June 21.
-He put in another strong performance against the heavy Manukau forward pack in a 14–5 loss on June 28.
-Before being described as a “hard toiler” in their 30–8 defeat to North Shore on July 5.
-List was next mentioned after a 10–6 loss to Ponsonby on August 16 in round 14, doing “good work among the Mount Albert forwards”.
+In an 11–10 win over Newton on 7 June List “was a tower of strength among the forwards, and Shadbolt and Tristram gave good support”.
+He played another “good game” in Mount Albert's 13–8 win over Richmond on 21 June.
+He put in another strong performance against the heavy Manukau forward pack in a 14–5 loss on 28 June.
+Before being described as a “hard toiler” in their 30–8 defeat to North Shore on 5 July.
+List was next mentioned after a 10–6 loss to Ponsonby on 16 August in round 14, doing “good work among the Mount Albert forwards”.
 While he showed “good form a week later against North Shore.